 But, most of all, my wish in calling attention to these writings is to bring out the religious bearings-which are wonderful-of the new truths and facts discovered, and put into strong light by my friend.
-Look for a moment at those on page 355 of the "Thoughts": "The argument in the gospels is not made by the Evangelists, but by the Lord Himself. tween this idea of the gospels and every other the difference is immense.
+Look for a moment at those on page 355 of the "Thoughts"; "The argument in the gospels is not made by the Evangelists, but by the Lord Himself. tween this idea of the Gospels and every other the difference is immense.
 From its root it is unlike all partial and human ideas of the gospels.
 It reaches to their source and discloses the true power of those wonders of the Eternal Spirit.
 With that power time has nothing to do.
-For Christ Jesus comes to us all in His gospels as truly as He comes to those Jews who received or rejected Him.
+For Christ Jesus comes to us all in His Gospels as truly as He comes to those Jews who received or rejected Him.
 His Gospels bring us all into the presence of our Judge.
-They compel us to look upon the face of the Saviour, whom if we do not accept we deny. which came to my hands was his "Thoughts | They make to us as real and personal an appeal
+They compel us to look upon the face of the Saviour, whom if we do not accept we deny. on the Gospels;" of the two others which They make to us as real and personal an appeal as that which Pilate made to the Jews when he to pieces the Scriptures and, instead of lifting Christ up to the high plane of a confident faith, to be doing the exact opposite-that is, to be making every effort to lower Him to the level of the common standard of weak humanity, it is indeed refreshing to old-fashioned Christians to read any portion of Dr. Upham's writings.
+They induce confidence in the Scriptures, while they invite the most careful and thorough study and appreciation of them.
+A youthful daughter of a distinguished army officer thus writes concerning the effect of the doctor's writings upon herself; "I always want them by me, and I cannot begin to tell what a pleasure and help they are to me."